Medical Sciences (International Pre-Med) September 2026

 To prepare for the MMIs held by the School of Medicine in Semester 2, there will be workshops on the various interview stations so that you can develop your interview skills and MMI performance.
 You will also study medical ethics in order to transition into first-year medicine with an understanding of how medical ethics link to clinical practice and medical professionalism.

-Classes take place from Monday to Friday between 9am and 6pm.
-You will spend approximately 16 hours per week on focused learning activities.
-During this time, you will experience a mixture of live lectures, laboratory practicals, and seminars or tutorials.
-Seminar classes are typically scheduled in groups of no more than 16 students.
+• Your classes take place Monday to Friday between 9am and 6pm.
+In a typical week you will spend around 16 hours a week on your focused learning activities like live lectures, laboratory practicals, seminars and tutorials.
+To ensure our students are getting tailored support, we schedule seminar classes with groups of no more than 16 students.

 • academic essays